 The Annuity Suitability Working Group’s revision work began in 2017 to address the Department of Labor's Fiduciary Rule (DOL Rule), which sought to impose a fiduciary standard on the sale of all financial products, including annuities.
 The DOL Rule was vacated by the 5th U.S. Circuit Court of Appeals.

 In the aftermath of the Court’s ruling, the Securities and Exchange Commission released its Best Interest rule package, which was approved in June 2019, updating the standard of care for broker-dealers and investment advisors to one of best interest.

 The NAIC continually works to establish industry best practices and create a more uniform regulatory playing field for licensed insurance and securities professionals.
 Their adoption of the 2020 model revisions will help appropriately align FINRA and SEC sales standards with the insurance marketplace.

 According to the NAIC’s Center for Insurance Policy and Research1,

 “The Working Group [sought] clear, enhanced standards for annuity sales so consumers understand the products they purchase, are made aware of any material conflicts of interest, and are assured those selling the products do not place their financial interests above consumers' interests.”

-Insurers and producers will wait to see which states enact the revised Model Law first.
 As a premier national provider of certification training, A.D.
-Banker & Company has already created both an online 1-hour Annuity course and a webinar.
+Banker & Company has created both an online 1-hour Annuity course and a live webinar.
 These courses are ready to submit as soon as states begin adopting these changes.